What is Multivariate Testing (aka MVT)?

 Unlike A/B testing, the goal of multivariate testing is to determine not which page, but which combination of variations is the most effective in improving the target metrics.
 The number of variations can vary, but you can test elements like the pictures on a page, the buttons, the headlines, the fonts, and you can create two or more variations for each element, then test all the combinations to find the winning one.

 Multivariate testing requires more time and traffic than A/B testing, as you have to prepare multiple combinations of variables, but the results can reveal more information about each change and about the impact it has on conversions or other metrics.

-Doing MVT experiments will draw the macro picture of what visitor like more and what type of design makes them convert.
+Doing MVT experiments will draw the macro picture of what visitors like more and what type of design makes them convert.
 Out of all possible combinations, MVT points out the ones that perform better and score higher conversion rates.
 Multivariate testing needs more traffic on site than A/B Testing and it doesn’t work very well for new companies and beginners.

 A/B or Multivariate Testing?